Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Test guarantee placement, risk-reversal copy, and review-density placement.
 Trust failures lift on these elements.
 If the lift is absent, trust is not the layer; clarity or commitment likely is.
 The test surfaces where the buyer's missing trust signal lives.

-H3 Friction Diagnose third · cart and checkout
+H3 Friction Audit third · cart and checkout

 Audit form fields and required steps